 The intent of this section is to provide flexibility in certain subdivision standards, allowing the subdivider creativity in subdivision design using a concept which clusters development, so that the cost of installing and maintaining roads, water and sewer lines, and utility services is minimized while open space, the natural terrain including natural drainages and vegetation, and unique natural features are preserved to the maximum extent possible.
+Section 76-3-103(10), MCA defines a planned unit development as "a land development project consisting of residential clusters, industrial parks, shopping centers or office building parks that compose a planned mixture of land uses built in a prearranged relationship to each other and having open space and community facilities in common ownership or use."
 The PUD concept promotes the planning of land to allow for an individual use such as residential or for a harmonious combination such as a mixture of residential and commercial uses.

-- 1. Designation as PUD A PUD development must comply with the provisions of these regulations, except as outlined below.
+- Procedures If the governing body designates a proposed development plan as a PUD, the preliminary plat may then be submitted for review.
+Submittal must comply with requirements and procedures compliant Designation as PUD - A PUD development must comply with the provisions of these regulations, except as outlined below.
 To obtain designation of a subdivision as a PUD, the subdivider shall submit to the planning office the following: - a.
 A written request that the plan of the proposed subdivision be reviewed as a PUD; - b.
 A layout plan showing the proposed location and use of lots and structures and, if appropriate, the location and number of parking spaces; - c.
 A sketch plan of the proposed subdivision containing all information requested in Section III-A, Pre-application Procedures; - d.
 A description of open space, recreational facilities, roads, and other facilities proposed to be under common ownership; - e.
 Proposed restrictive covenants, if any; - f.
 A description of proposed form of property ownership within the development; - g.
 A statement describing measures to be taken to assure permanence and maintenance of open space and other facilities to be held in common ownership; - h.
 A schedule showing street and utility improvement completion dates; - i.
 A description of all proposed variations from the requirements and provisions of Section VI: Subdivision Design Standards; and - j.
-Any additional information that the Planning Department may reasonably require. - Criteria for Designation The Planning Department shall review the information and proposed plan and, before designating the subdivision a PUD, shall determine that the development plan promotes the clustering of individual building sites, conforms to the definition and intent of this section, and accomplishes at least four of the following: - a.
+Any additional information that the Planning Department may reasonably require. - 2.
+Criteria for Designation The Planning Department shall review the information and proposed plan and, before designating the subdivision a PUD, shall determine that the development plan promotes the clustering of individual building sites, conforms to the definition and intent of this section, and accomplishes at least four of the following:

+- a.
 Preserves, to the maximum extent possible, the natural characteristics of the land, including topography, vegetation, and streams or other bodies of water; - b.
 Provides for economical development of streets and other public improvements; - c.
 Protects important wildlife habitat or important historic sites or structures, and preserves productive agricultural land, open space, or riparian areas; - d.
 Provides for dedication and development of common open space for recreational purposes; - e.
 Provides developed facilities for recreational purposes.

-III-D Phased Development
+III-D Phased Development - Additional Requirements